 - Accessible and convenient: You can easily reserve a spot online from the comfort of your home or office.

 - Affordable: Quick Care services are billed the same as what you would expect with a primary care visit (versus an urgent care or emergency room setting).
 If you have insurance, you’ll pay your regular office visit copay.
 If you don’t have insurance or choose not to use it, you can request an estimate of charges prior to being seen.

 - Integrated: All of MU Health Care’s hospitals and clinics use the same electronic health record, which means we can conveniently access medical history, medications and allergies.
-We can also update members of your care team or refer you to other providers at MU Health Care if needed.
+We can also update members of your care team.

 We offer fast, convenient care for common, minor health issues.
 If you have a health emergency, please visit one of our emergency rooms.

 All three of our Mizzou Quick Care locations offer the following services: